 If, like me, you’ve ever had the pleasure of having one in your life, you’re already well aware of the awesomeness of Pit Bulls.
 Now we just need to get the good word out to the world.
-That’s why, for the past 12 years, National Pit Bull Awareness Day (NPBAD) has been celebrated on the last Saturday of October.
-(But it really should be celebrated every single day of the year, right?!)
+That’s why, for the past 13 years, National Pit Bull Awareness Day (NPBAD) is celebrated at the end of October, which also happens to be National Pit Bull Awareness Month.

 NPBAD was started in 2007 by Jodi Preis of Bless the Bullys, a small, non-profit rescue organization in Tennessee.
 It was conceived as a way to bring much-needed positive media attention to this often maligned — and, sadly, often banned — breed.

 Many people who’ve never had a Pit Bull may be unaware that these dogs (along with Doberman Pinschers and Rottweilers) are frequently the victims of breed-specific legislation (BSL), laws that single out a particular breed instead of placing responsibility on dog owners.
 Because these bans are so unfair — not to mention ineffective in increasing public safety — BSL is opposed by virtually all major animal welfare organizations, including the ASPCA, AVMA, HSUS, et cetera, et cetera, et cetera.